JasonPollman/Dist.io/ReadMe.md

 ### Master API
 **Master#create.slave**(*{String}* **pathToSlaveJS**, *{Object=}* **options**) → *{SlaveArray}*
-Creates a new slave from the code at the given path.
+Creates a new local slave from the code at the given path.
 ```js
 const slave = master.create.slave('/path/to/slave.js', {
   // An alias for this slave, must be unique for each slave.